gizmo-ds/osc-bridge/README.md

 | bridges.addr     | The address of the bridge.                                      |
 | bridges.patterns | The OSC patterns to be matched by the bridge.                   |

+> The `bridges.patterns` configuration item is responsible for matching the received OSC patterns only.

 ## Thanks

 Thanks to [JetBrains](https://jb.gg/OpenSourceSupport) for the open source license(s).